-We will be issuing warrants to purchase 12,500,000 shares of our Class A common stock (or up to 12.875,000 shares of Class A common stock if the underwriters' overallotment option is exercised in full) as part of the units offered by this prospectus.
-Simultaneously with the closing of this offering, we will be issuing in a private placement an aggregate of 750,000 private placement units at a price of \$10.00 per unit, or \$7,500,000.
+We will be issuing warrants to purchase 12,500,000 shares of our Class A common stock (or up to 14,375,000 shares of Class A common stock if the underwriters' overallotment option is exercised in full) as part of the units offered by this prospectus.
+Simultaneously with the closing of this offering, we will be issuing in a private placement an aggregate of 1,250,000 private placement units (or up to 1,325,000 private placement units depending on the extent to which the underwriters' over-allotment option is exercised) at a price of \$10.00 per unit, or \$12,500,000 (or up to \$13,250,000 depending on the extent to which the underwriters' over-allotment option is exercised).
 Each private placement unit consists of one private placement share and one-half of one private placement warrant and each private placement warrant is exercisable to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment as provided herein.
 In addition, if our sponsor or an affiliate of our sponsor or certain of our officers and directors makes any working capital loans, such lender may convert those loans into up to an additional 150,000 private placement-equivalent units, at the price of \$10.00 per unit.
 The units would be identical to the private placement units.
 To the extent we issue common stock to effectuate a business transaction, the potential for the issuance of a substantial number of additional shares of Class A common stock upon exercise of these warrants could make us a less attractive acquisition vehicle to a target business.
 Such warrants, when exercised, will increase the number of issued and outstanding shares of Class A common stock and reduce the value of the Class A common stock issued to complete the business transaction.
 Therefore, our warrants may make it more difficult to effectuate a business transaction or increase the cost of acquiring the target business.